One of the most difficult awards to bet on is the NFL’s Offensive Player of the Year.

 However, we’ve recently seen some quarterbacks take home this award in addition to MVP honors (Patrick Mahomes in 2018, Matt Ryan in 2016, Cam Newton in 2015, etc.).
 It’s a tough award to forecast, but this is one that a skill position player can actually win.

 To help guide you in our NFL predictions series, here are our Offensive Player of the Year predictions and betting tips.

 NFL Offensive Player of the Year Award Odds

-But, these odds are dominated by running backs and wide receivers as they have taken home the award in four of the last five seasons.
+These odds are dominated by running backs and wide receivers, though, as they have taken home the award in four of the last five seasons.

 Sportsbook Play of the Day

 Before making your next NFL Offensive Player of the Year bet, you should know that Caesars Sportsbook is among the industry’s best, offering tons of promotions.
 Get up to $1,250 in first bet insurance when you use our promo code .